Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `skills`

+*Read-only*.
 An array-style table with access to the twenty seven NPC skill statistics.

 **Returns**: